Find out about the Local Authority Treescapes Fund Round 4 and how to apply for funding to establish trees outside of woodland.

 The LATF application pack contains details of all application requirements.
 The main sections of the application form require the following information:

-- basic details of the lead LA and participating local authorities and delivery partners
+- details of applicant and delivery partners

-LAs will be expected to commit to reporting requirements, agree to the Memorandum of Understanding and confirm they have carried out required due diligence in compiling planting plans.
+- LAs will be expected to commit to reporting requirements, agree to the Memorandum of Understanding and confirm they have carried out required due diligence in compiling planting plans

 Making a claim